-\geq INTAKE: The Office of Attorney Regulation Counsel typically receives two or three general inquiries on unauthorized practice of law matters each day.
+INTAKE: The Office of Attorney Regulation Counsel typically receives two or three general inquiries on unauthorized practice of law matters each day.
 These calls come from lawyers, judges, clients, or nonlawyers who have questions concerning Colorado's new multi-jurisdictional practice rule, C.R.C.P.
-220, and also from individuals who may be interested in opening, or who have opened, a document-preparation business.
-Regulation Counsel uses these telephone inquiries as an opportunity to educate the lawyer, client, or nonlawyer-provider on the issues of what constitutes the unauthorized practice of law and possible harm that can result from the unauthorized practice of law.
+220, and also from individuals who may be interested in opening, or who have opened, a document-preparation Regulation Counsel uses these telephone inquiries as an business. opportunity to educate the lawyer, client, or nonlawyer-provider on the issues of what constitutes the unauthorized practice of law and possible harm that can result from the unauthorized practice of law.
 Regulation Counsel discusses the impact of C.R.C.P.
-220 (Colorado's new multi-jurisdictional rule, C.R.C.P.
+220 (Colorado's new multijurisdictional rule, C.R.C.P.
 221 and C.R.C.P.
 221.1 (Colorado's new pro hac vice rule), and C.R.C.P.
-222 (Colorado's new single-client certification rule).
-Regulation Counsel also discusses the fact that nonlawyers owe no duties of competence, diligence, loyalty, or truthfulness, and there may be fewer remedies as there is no system of regulating the quality of such services, no client protection funds, and no errors and omissions insurance.
-Regulation Counsel discusses he potential issues involving types and levels of harm.
+222 (Colorado's new single-client Regulation Counsel also discusses the fact that certification rule). nonlawyers owe no duties of competence, diligence, loyalty, or truthfulness, and there may be fewer remedies as there is no system of regulating the quality of such services, no client protection funds, and no errors and omissions insurance.
+Regulation Counsel discusses the potential issues involving types and levels of harm.
 Regulation Counsel encourages a caller to file a request for investigation if they believe the unauthorized practice of law has occurred rather than dissuade them from filing an unauthorized practice of law request for investigation.
-Regulation Counsel tries to make the process more user friendly (although the requests are still required to be in writing).
+Regulation Counsel has made the process more user friendly (although the requests are still required to be in writing).

-- INVESTIGATION: The Office of Attorney Regulation Counsel uses the same investigation techniques in unauthorized practice of law matters that are used in attorney discipline matters.
+- NVESTIGATION: The Office of Attorney Regulation Counsel uses the same investigation techniques in unauthorized practice of law matters that are used in attorney discipline matters.
 These techniques include interviewing the complaining witness, any third-party witnesses, and the respondent(s).
 Regulation Counsel orders relevant court files and other documents, and frequently uses the power of subpoenas to determine the level and extent of the unauthorized practice.
 If the unauthorized practice of law has occurred, Regulation Counsel attempts to identify and resolve the unauthorized practice, as well as issues involving disgorgement of fees and restitution with an informal agreement.
-These investigations create further public awareness on what constitutes the unauthorized practice of law and this office's willingness to address unauthorized practice of law issues. - \geq TRIAL: Once matters are investigated and issues involving serious client harm, or harm to the legal system, are identified, Regulation Counsel pursues enforcement of the rules concerning the unauthorized practice of law.
+These investigations create further public awareness on what constitutes the unauthorized practice of law and this office's willingness to address unauthorized practice of law issues. - TRIAL: Once matters are investigated and issues involving serious client harm, or harm to the legal system, are identified, Regulation Counsel pursues enforcement of the rules concerning the unauthorized practice of law.
 Injunctive proceedings are used to ensure that future misconduct does not occur.
 Federal and state district court (and state county court) judges have taken note of this and submit the names of the problematic nonlawyer respondents.
 As a result of unauthorized practice of law proceedings, numerous immigration consulting businesses have been shut down throughout Colorado.
 In addition, other individuals who either posed as lawyers to unwary clients, or who otherwise provided incompetent legal advice were enjoined from such conduct.
 Two individuals were found in contempt of prior Colorado Supreme Court orders of injunction.
-Because of recent injunctive proceedings, Regulation Counsel stopped the abuse of one respondent who engaged in a pattern and practice of filing frivolous federal court matters; a respondent who was causing significant levels of harm to dependency and neglect matter clients in El Paso County and Fremont County Courts; a respondent who was practically disabling the ability of the Delta County Combined Court Clerk's Office to function on a daily basis due to the volume of pleadings filed; a respondent who preved on inmates by promising legal services, collecting retainers and personal papers, and then abandoning that inmate's legal matter with no refund or return of property; an interactive internet document-preparer service operating out of Wichita Falls, Texas; and a respondent who prepared dissolution pleadings in complex matters, including separation agreements and qualified domestic relations orders, with no lawyer supervision and resulting in harm.